-The statutory guidance will be followed (see KCSIE Part 3).
-This includes:
+The statutory guidance will be followed (see KCSIE Part 3)

-- Outlining the school's commitment to safeguarding and promoting the welfare of children in all advertising. - At least one safer recruitment trained adult will undertake the shortlisting and be present on any interview panel. - Providing a copy or link to the school's CP/ safeguarding policy to applicants. - Requesting a self-declaration at interview so any relevant information can be discussed. - Seeking references prior to interview and checking employment history - Following shortlisting, carrying out pre-employment checks (including the applicant's online presence) - The shortlisted applicant should be required to sign a hard copy of the application at interview to confirm that the information they have given is true. (applicable for online applications received) - All interview documentation should be retained in the staff file of the successful applicant. - Recording required information on the school's Single Central Record.
+- Outlining the Federation's commitment to safeguarding and promoting the welfare of children in all advertising. - At least one safer recruitment trained adult will undertake the shortlisting and be present on any interview panel. - Providing a copy or link to the Federation's CP/ safeguarding policy to applicants. - Requesting a self-declaration at interview so any relevant information can be discussed. - Seeking references prior to interview and checking employment history - Carrying out pre-employment checks (including the applicant's online presence) and recording required information on the Federation's Single Central Record.